18F/handbook/_pages/business-units/operations/outreach/blogging.md

   - Include brief background information on partner
 - How we solved the problem
 - One interesting fact about the development process
-  - Or, how this project fits into larger 18F values
+  - Or, how this project fits into larger TTS values
 - What’s next
 - Call to action